cirquit/hfo-genetic-server/README.md

   * look up every possivle action for defender / attacker and try to run them in the python script from a cmd given distribution
   * Create a python script that takes information based on cmd-flags OR designated config-files (look up YAML)
   * Automatic property tests for mutation, generation of offense/defense individuals, (de)/serializing JSON of every data type (in Haskell)

-## TODO:
+  * create json parser in python for my data type
   * Rewrite the python + haskell code to start the server only ONCE for all genomes and create a serializable format for the genomes which Haskell and Python can parse and update with ease in JSON (in progress)
-  * create repl
+  * create repl-like-functions
     * Start/Stop the simulation
+    * get automatic calculations
-    * Start with flag-options
+      * fitness

+## TODO:
+  * think about representation of associations between agents
+  * create repl-like-functions
+    * calculate everything needed for gnuplot
     * Rerun simulation with seed
     * Rerun simulation based on log-files (this won't work because every logs after the first run are broken (?))
-  * create json parser in python for my data type

 ## Info for the future: